DocumentationAPI ReferenceRelease Notes

 Configuring your auto annotation mechanism when using Deepchecks to evaluate your LLM-based-app.

-This page will include two sections:
+This page includes two sections:

 📘